Blow molding & Blow molding technology

 • Cooling water temperature

 • Dew point of the surrounding air to which the temperature of the cooling water needs to be aligned (otherwise the condensate will cause markings on the surface of the blowmoulded article).
-Die Kühlwassertemperatur liegt je nach Luftfeuchtigkeit und Lufttemperatur in nicht klimatisierten Räumen zumeist zwischen 11 und 17 Grad Celsius.

 The blowing process is finished on the basis of a preset period of time.
-In the following period of time the compressed air still in the blowmoulded article can escape via the blow pin.
+In the following period of time the compressed air still in the blowmolded article can escape via the blow pin.
 Then the blowmould tool opens and the blowmoulded article including scrap remains on the blow pin.
 As soon as the next preform reaches the required length monitored via photoelectric cell, the clamp unit including blowmould tool returns to the position directly underneath the parison head.

-The blow pin again penetrate into the blowmould tool (Movement “2”).
+The blow pin again penetrate into the blowmold tool (Movement “2”).
 The next preform is blown.
-In the deflashing station, the scrap of the preform sticking out of the blowmould tool upwards and downwards is separated by means of a punching device.
+In the deflashing station, the scrap of the preform sticking out of the blowmold tool upwards and downwards is separated by means of a punching device.
 These segments called scrap are then transported to the grinder.
 The scrap is grinded there and will be added to the production process as regrind.

-Video: Blowmolding via continuous Extrusion with a Kautex Blowmoldingmachine.
+Video: Blowmolding via continuous extrusion with a Kautex blowmoldingmachine.

-Shrinking of the Article
+Shrinking of the article

-Criteria for Shrinking of Blowmoulded Articles:
+Criteria for shrinking of blowmolded articles:

 • Type of plastic material